A Show Made for Hollywood: Inside the Dream Team Los Angeles Rams

 "She is a good balance for me, always so supportive but very patient with me," McVay says of Khomyn, who he met through mutual friends when he was an assistant with the Redskins.
 "She is considerate and sweet, and I'm lucky to be with her."

 McVay jokes that she gets recognized more than he does.
-"People will be looking at her and say, 'Look who's she's with,'" he says.
+"People will be looking at her and say, 'Look who she's with,'" he says.

 McVay's other partner is Wade Phillips.
 The pair didn't know each other well when McVay was looking to hire a defensive coordinator, and it would have been understandable if the youngest head coach in NFL history—he was 30 when he was hired in 2017—had been leery of a former head coach nearly four decades older who he really didn't know.
 But McVay embraced Phillips' wisdom and Phillips embraced McVay's vision.
 Now, they are as dynamic a leadership team as there is on any sideline.